OCGN Investors Have Opportunity to Lead Ocugen, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 4, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ocugen, Inc. ("Ocugen" or the "Company") (NASDAQ: OCGN).
+LOS ANGELES, June 6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ocugen, Inc. ("Ocugen" or the "Company") (NASDAQ: OCGN).

 Class Period: May 8, 2020 – April 1, 2024